exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 further.

-The service builds an _anchoring chain_ on the top of bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
+The service builds an _anchoring chain_ on the top of Bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
 Each anchoring transaction has at least 1 input and only 2 outputs: data output and change output.
 Data output contains written anchored hash, while change output transfers money